-Written requests not to make a Rule under the expedited process under section 96 of the NEL or section 304 of the NGL must include reasons for the request, and must be lodged with the Commission by 2 May 2012.
+Any person may make a written request to the Commission requesting it not to make a Rule under the expedited process under section 96 of the NEL or section 304 of the NGL.
+The request must include reasons for the request, and must be lodged with the Commission by 24 April 2014.
 Requests may be lodged either online or by mail, in accordance with the requirements specified below.